michaelpb/pta/content/en/about/_index.md

 ### **What We’re About**

 The working class deserves a right to mobility.
 For decades our public transportation systems have been plagued by budget cuts and reduced service, making it difficult to access our cities.

-The People’s Transit Alliance (PTA) is an East Bay DSA project fighting to build transit that serves the people.
-We are organizing for transit systems that working-class people deserve.
+The People’s Transit Alliance is an East Bay DSA project fighting for a public transit system that serves the people, both riders and workers.
+We are organizing for public transit systems that working-class people deserve.
 This means green and fare-free transit, good union jobs, and an accessible transit system that prioritizes the transit-dependent ridership.

 ### **Origin**